 If you are fortunate enough to find a lush patch of ramps don’t be greedy.
 Clip just what you need and leave the rest to rejuvenate the patch for years to come.
 Take care of the earth and it will take care of you.
 Last week was Earth Day and many of my neighbors participated in a local clean-up of litter.
 Why do people litter?
 Anyway, it brought back a memory of William and I joining forces so many years ago.
 He was a good keeper of the earth.

-Here are a few ways to enjoy the freshness of spring ramp greens.
+How to enjoy the freshness of spring ramp greens.

 - Add a few leaves to your favorite pesto mix for another layer of flavor

 - Chiffonade a few leaves and add to an omelet

 - Saute ramps with garlic and olive oil for a side dish